Satish K. Tripathi: Awards

 In 2006, Dr. Tripathi was awarded the honorary doctorate of sciences from the Indian Institute of Information Technology, Allahabad, and in 2016 he received an honorary doctorate of law from Brock University in Ontario, Canada, and he received an honorary doctorate in science from Maharaja Surajmal Brij University in 2024.
 He also has been honored with the 2009 Distinguished Alumnus Award from Banaras Hindu University.

 Personal life

 Tripathi is a resident of Amherst, New York.
-He and his wife, Kamlesh, have two adult sons, Manish and Aashish.
-Tripathi became a naturalized citizen of the United States.
+He and his wife, Kamlesh, have two adult sons, Manish and Aashish, and three grandchildren, Ryan, Maya and Milo.